 We are excited to share all of the insider tips and tricks to this amazing water park in Orlando, Florida.

-Volcano Bay can only be accessed by shuttle or walking, there is no parking lot at the park.
-You simply take a shuttle direct from your Universal resort, if you are a guest at Cabana Bay you can walk.
+Volcano Bay water theme park can only be accessed by shuttle or walking, there is no parking lot at the park.
+You simply take a shuttle direct from your Universal Resort.
+If you are a guest at Cabana Bay Beach Resort or Aventura Hotel you can walk, literally across the street.
 If you are not staying at Universal Orlando Resort you will park in the garage at City Walk and then make your way to the Volcano Bay shuttle stop.